-Applicants will be notified of the specific additional programme cost when the offer is made.
+Applicants will be notified of any specific additional programme cost when the offer of a place is made.

 The University will not increase the Tuition Fee you are charged during the course of an academic year.

 If you are studying on a programme of more than one year's duration, the tuition fees for subsequent years

 of your programme are likely to increase each year.
 The way in which continuing students' fee rates are

 determined varies according to an individual's 'fee status' as set out on our fees webpages.